Diabetes

 • Those who choose a sedentary lifestyle

-• Heart attack as a result of vascular damage
+• Heart attack as a result of damage to blood vessels

 • Risk of stroke